state-spaces/s4/configs/experiment/mega/lra-image/README.md

 ```
 python -m train experiment=mega/lra-image/small-mega-ema
 ```
-Small version of the same model (using the same EMA layer), with the following changes:
+Small version of the same model (using the original Mega EMA layer), with the following changes:
 - Model depth halved from 8 to 4
 - Model width halved (`d_model`, `d_ffn`, `v` in Table 8)
 - Weight decay halved from 0.02 to 0.01
 - Training time halved from 200 to 100 epochs

-Details: This uses the MultiHeadEMA module (https://github.com/HazyResearch/state-spaces/blob/mega/src/models/sequence/ss/ema.py).
+Details: This calls the Mega block (https://github.com/HazyResearch/state-spaces/blob/mega/src/models/sequence/mega.py) which uses the MultiHeadEMA module (https://github.com/HazyResearch/state-spaces/blob/mega/src/models/sequence/ss/ema.py).
+Both of these are transcribed from the official Mega code.

 ```
 python -m train experiment=mega/lra-image/small-mega-ema-with-s4